Young African Leaders Initiative – Georgia State University – July 2018

 It starts with a simple sheet of paper.

-As I begin to explain life maps, there’s often this moment of deer-in-headlights panic as people realize what’s about to happen.
+As I begin to explain life maps, there’s often this moment of deer-in-headlights panic when grown-ups realize what’s about to happen.
 You want me to draw?!?!
-So that’s when I talk about how we’re all born artists, ask them to embrace that five-year-old part of themselves that loved to get a fresh pack of crayons.
+So that’s when I talk about how we’re all born artists, ask them to embrace that five-year-old part of themselves that loved opening a fresh pack of crayons.
 Then I get everyone to recite a little mantra…

 Art is hard.